SAP-samples/build-apps-enablement/BuildShow/251_TA_BTP-Build_Code_Using-Joule/251-4_Create_Backend_Logic_with_Joule.md

 ## Backend Logic

+Here is a video tutorial for this unit: <a href="https://video.sap.com/media/t/1_ytxjgh48">Create Backend Logic with Joule</a>

 1. Go to Storyboard.
 Click on one of the entities under Services and Open in Graphical Modeler

 ![](./Images/251-4_Screenshot_25.png)